tasdikrahman/tasdikrahman.me/about.md

 #### Present

-Enabling scale as part of the go-cloud/kernel team (previously @ Systems team) @ [Gojek](https://www.gojek.com/).
-Occasionally writing about what we are working on over at [medium](https://blog.gojekengineering.com/@tasdik.rahman).
+Enabling scale as part of the kernel team (previously @ Systems team) @ [Gojek](https://www.gojek.com/).
+I occasionally write about what we are working on over at [medium](https://blog.gojekengineering.com/@tasdik.rahman).

 #### Formerly